Sourcing from China and quality assurance

 LOGISTICS AND DISTRIBUTION

 China has a well-developed and increasingly effective transportation infrastructure.
-However, if suppliers are based in locations that are a long way from the main ports additional time will be required to transport goods.
+However, if suppliers are based in locations that are a long way from the main ports, additional time will be required to transport goods.

 You need to accommodate the lead times for shipment by sea to your designated destination.
-Hence, alternative inventory management strategies may need to be considered to enable manufacture and delivery times to match product demand.
+Hence, alternative inventory management strategies may need to be considered to enable manufacturing and delivery times to match product demand.

 Having complete products manufactured in China allows for their distribution to worldwide market destinations.